Qanat: Features

-Impact of qanats on settlement patterns
+Impact on settlement patterns

 A typical town or city in Iran, and elsewhere where the qanat is used, has more than one qanat.
 Fields and gardens are located both over the qanats a short distance before they emerge from the ground and below the surface outlet.
-Water from the qanats defines both the social regions in the city and the layout of the city.
+Water from the qanats define both the social regions in the city and the layout of the city.

-The water is freshest, cleanest, and coolest in the upper reaches and more prosperous people live at the outlet or immediately upstream of the outlet.
-When the qanat is still below ground, the water is drawn to the surface via water wells or animal driven Persian wells.
+The water is freshest, cleanest, and coolest in the upper reaches, and more prosperous people live at the outlet or immediately upstream of the outlet.
+When the qanat is still below ground, the water is drawn to the surface via wells or animal driven Persian wells.
 Private subterranean reservoirs could supply houses and buildings for domestic use and garden irrigation as well.
-Further, air flow from the qanat is used to cool an underground summer room (shabestan) found in many older houses and buildings.
+Air flow from the qanat is used to cool an underground summer room (shabestan) found in many older houses and buildings.

 Downstream of the outlet, the water runs through surface canals called jubs (jūbs) which run downhill, with lateral branches to carry water to the neighborhood, gardens and fields.
 The streets normally parallel the jubs and their lateral branches.
 As a result, the cities and towns are oriented consistent with the gradient of the land; this is a practical response to efficient water distribution over varying terrain.

 The lower reaches of the canals are less desirable for both residences and agriculture.
 The water grows progressively more polluted as it passes downstream.
 In dry years the lower reaches are the most likely to see substantial reductions in flow.